ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 #### `ERC721InsufficientApproval(address operator, uint256 tokenId)`

-Indicates a failure with the `operator`'s approval in a transfer.
+Indicates a failure with the `operator`'s approval.

-##### Parameters

-- `address operator`: The address of who's transferring a token.
-- `uint256 tokenId`: The token to be transferred.

-Used when the cause of failure is the operator's approval.
+Used in transfers.

 - MUST be used when operator `isApprovedForAll(owner, operator)` is false.
 - MUST be used when operator `getApproved(tokenId)` is not `operator`.